trenki2/trenki2.github.io/_posts/2019-12-31-memoization-in-csharp.md

 }
 {% endhighlight %}

-To use the Memoizer class and extension methods you need the following code:
+To use the Memoizer class and extension methods you need the code below.
+The code allows one to memoize functions that have no parameters or just one parameter.
+If you want to memoize functions with more parameters you could refactor the function first to take a single Tuple as argument and than use the memoizer on that function.

 {% highlight csharp %}
 using System;